zachicecreamcohn/hugo-personal-site/content/posts/my-setup.md

 I'm always fiddling with the tools I use, so it's possible this eventually becomes out of date.
 But for now, here's what I use:

+### The OS

+My first computer was a Mac.
+Then I got a Windows computer.
+At some point, I installed Linux (Mint) on that machine and used that full-time.
+Now I use MacOS full time.
+While it's far from perfect, seamless integration with my iPhone, Airdrop, native Arc (see [The Browser]({{<ref "my-setup#the-browser" >}})), gives it an edge over the alternatives, especially when coupled with the [AeroSpace](https://github.com/nikitabobko/AeroSpace).

+My theatre work often requires [QLab](https://figure53.com), an incredible piece of software that sadly only runs on Mac.
+When I daily drove Windows and Linux, I owned a supplemental Mac Mini.
+I no longer need more than one device.

 ### The Editor